juhasev/sample-ninja-help/dynamic-profiling-page.md

 > The follow up questions are prioritized to display immediately after the parent questions.
 However, due to daily question limit this may not always be the case.
 For example questions A & B may be asked and then followed up by question C the next day.
 Therefore you should set an identical priority for the follow up questions as for the parent question.

 ### Limitations
-- You can only target **Radio** -type questions in your conditions.
+- You can only target **Radio** -type questions in your conditions at the moment.
-- You cannot target question that already contain conditions.
-This prevents circular conditions from taking place.
+- You cannot target questions that already contain conditions as this would result into nested conditional structure.
+- You cannot place conditions on questions that are already conditions targets.
+Save reason as above.

 > If you turn off dynamic profiling for a question that is used to conditionally display other question a warning will be produced.
 If you abort no changed will be maybe but if you proceed condition on the other questions will be automatically removed.